HOME OFFICE (UK) grant Overseas Nurses with sponsors Tier2 Visa & take CBT Later

 In Light of these facts we hereby petition that

 - Corrections should begin from the universities; if overseas nurses will remain 'overseas nurses' then there is no point having a top-degree program because it is clearly considered a waste of money, time and resources for those in question as they remain not competent enough to join the NMC.

 - if the course should remain in universities; there should be collaboration between universities offering this program and the NMC to ensure that overseas trained nurses can take the NMC exams and other relevant exams (IELTS) to get registered with the NMC in conjunction with the degree program itself, allowing the universities support and thus prepare them adequately rather than ignore the lots and let them perish.

 - Intenationally trained nurses in various UK universities must also undergo practical sessions in the simulation rooms as the saying goes ''practice makes perfect''.
 It is not academically advised for a student nurse to be under training and be without clinical exposure or experience.

 - Placements should be in appropriate NHS hospitals and not just anywhere as the case is where adult nurses undergo placement in mental health hospitals

 This I believe will encourage overseas nurses to actually undergo the course because they will see light at the end of the tunnel.

 Thank you; Please kindly sign this petition and join in encouraging a fair and equal form of learning in our UK Universities...

-KENECHUKWU ANAZODO needs your help with “Home Office (UK) and NMC (UK): HOME OFFICE (UK) grant Overseas Nurses with sponsors Tier2 Visa & take CBT Later”.
-Join KENECHUKWU and 184 supporters today.
+Zanny Anaz needs your help with “Home Office (UK) and NMC (UK): HOME OFFICE (UK) grant Overseas Nurses with sponsors Tier2 Visa & take CBT Later”.
+Join Zanny and 198 supporters today.